-PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test.
+PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test and a grade of "C" or higher in ENR 094 or equivalent.
 If a student does not have a satisfactory score on the reading placement test or the equivalent, then the student must acheive a minimum grade of "C" in RDG 084 prior to enrolling.

 This course emphasizes scanning, testing, and securing computer systems.
 The lab-intensive environment provides opportunities to understand how perimeter defenses work and how hackers are able to compromise information systems.
 With awareness of hacking strategies, students learn to counteract those attempts in an ethical manner.